Edit Page

 Query the data

-After you start collecting data, you can also start querying it.
 The following examples show how to query for forward and backward genealogies using the get operation to query material lots.

 Note You could also query for multiple genealogies—either through material lots or through aggregations such as material definitions and specifications— then apply filters.